 However, aging loved ones could see your help as overstepping boundaries.
 Of course, the help you give is out of love and care for their safety, but you could accidentally be depriving aging loved ones of their most cherished moments.

-As caregivers, we know it’s challenging to find the right balance between maintaining safety and independence for older adults, but it’s an important one to find.
+As experts in home care assistance in Mesa and throughout Arizona, we know it’s challenging to find the right balance between maintaining safety and independence for older adults, but it’s an important one to find.
 Here are tips to remember that will help you balance senior independence with safety:

 - Focus on what they can do – As loved ones age, it’s easy to notice the skills they’re losing rather than the skills they’re retaining.
 However, encouraging seniors to continue doing the tasks and activities they can still manage helps boost seniors’ self-esteem and keep those skills sharp.
 For example, if they can’t cook your favorite meal anymore, encourage them to at least help prepare the meal so that they’re feeling useful and retaining some meal prep skills.